GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 #speechbrain @ravanelli_speechbrain_2021 is a more recent library based on the widely used PyTorch @Ansel_PyTorch_2_Faster_2024 #acr("DL") framework.
 It grants convenient implementations of novel deep neural networks for speech recognition.
 Its objective is to grant research and industrial actors an all-in-one speech toolkit.
-It has been used as a building block in various research works #draft[insert examples].
+It has been used as a building block in various research works @zuluaga-gomez_commonaccent_2023 @mousavi_dasb_2024.

 Our final implementation uses the #speechbrain library, which has allowed us to choose from a substantial pool of state-of-the-art pre-trained models.
 The specific pipeline that was used in this work involves three components: